 - Drillago.
 He has a drillbit sticking out right where his penis would be.

-- Somehow, Maiden of the Aqua's Gag Boobs made herself pass the radar.
+- Somehow, Maiden of the Aqua's Gag Boobs made it past the radar.